square/square-python-sdk/doc/models/shift-status.md

 # Shift Status

-Enumerates the possible status of a `Shift`
+Enumerates the possible status of a `Shift`.

 ## Enumeration